Yi Geun-ho: Bibliography

 Yi was born in 1861.
 His had two younger brothers: Yi Geun-taek, and Yi Geun-sang.
 He passed the civil service exam in March 1878.
 In 1887, Yi served as Seungji of Seungjeongwon, and Jasan Busa.
 In 1896, Yi was posted to the Ministry of Interior as the Director of Infectious diseases.
-As a politician, Yi agreed with the ideas of Gaewha party, and served in the Independence Club as a committee member.
-After Gojong of Korea dissolved the People's joint association in 1898, he needed to restore the public support.
-Gojong, as a result, appointed Yi as the head of police.
+As a politician, Yi agreed with the ideas of Gaewha party and participated the Independence Club as a committee member.
+After Gojong of Korea dissolved the People's joint association in 1898, Gojong needed to soothe the furious public.
+Gojong, in turn, appointed Yi as the head of police.